 The Group does not have loans and advances given to any associates or to shareholders holding more than 5% of the shares.
-The expected credit losses on loans and advances to key management personel and Board of directors are insignificant.
+No impairment losses have been recorded against balances outstanding during the year with key management personnel (including Board of Directors).